Atulp48/Atulp48/Readme.md

 - 🚀 Building full-stack applications using **React**, **Node.js**, **MongoDB**, and **Python**
 - 🌱 Currently exploring **DevOps**, **Docker**, and **Cloud deployment**
-- 👨‍💻 All my projects are available at: [🌐 Portfolio Website](https://atul18.netlify.app)
+- 👨‍💻 All my projects are available at: [🌐 ATUL PATEL](https://atul18.netlify.app)
 - 📫 Reach me at: **patelatul948@gmail.com**

 ---